Distributed sampling over MPI using Pigeons

 2. Start Julia in the login node, and perform a one-time setup.
 Read the documentation at setup_mpi() for more information.

-3. Still in the Julia REPL running in the login node, use:
+3. Still in the Julia REPL running in the login node, use the following syntax:

 mpi_run = pigeons(